 Marcus brings to his work a rare combination of practical, results oriented thinking and deep psychological and spiritual understanding.
-He has the ability to make complex ideas seem simple, and to make the esoteric practical.
+He makes complex ideas seem simple, and makes the esoteric practical.
 His ability to impact people and change their lives is evident from the very first session you have with him.

-Marcus is a counsellor and psychotherapist with over 20 years experience.
-He holds an Honours degree in psychology, as well as degrees in physics and exercise science, and is currently undertaking post-graduate studies in psychology.
-He holds diplomas in counselling and shamanic practice, multiple certifications in NLP and Hypnosis, and has trained in gestalt therapy, bioenergetics, and multiple approaches to counsellng, including cognitive-behavioural therapy, solution-focused counselling and narrative therapy.
+Marcus is a counsellor and psychotherapist with over 20 years’ experience.
+He holds an Honours degree in psychology, as well as degrees in physics and exercise science.
+He holds diplomas in counselling and shamanic practice, multiple certifications in NLP and Hypnosis, and has trained in gestalt therapy, bioenergetics, and multiple approaches to counselling, including cognitive-behavioural therapy, solution-focused counselling and narrative therapy.

-In addition Marcus holds degrees in science and exercise science, and has been a personal trainer.
-He holds black-belt level qualifications in two martial arts, and has been a kung fu instructor.
-He has trained with masters of the Taoist and Tantric spiritual paths, to the level of teacher.
+In addition to holding a degree in exercise science, Marcus has been a personal trainer and martial arts instructor.
+He holds black-belt level qualifications in two martial arts and has trained with masters of the Taoist and Tantric spiritual paths, to the level of teacher.
 Marcus has been trained and initiated as a shaman, with training in several cultural traditions and their modern derivations.

 A Personal History

 "Over my years of counselling and training, I have found that counselling and therapy methods seem to fall into three types: sympathetic, practical and deep.

 Some counselling is based on listening with sympathy and caring.
 This makes people feel better in the short term, but after a few sessions people often feel that they are going around in circles.

 Some counselling is based on problem solving - define an outcome, decide on the steps needed to achieve it, and go and do it!
 This is great for problems that can be defined in practical terms, but not all problems can be so clearly stated.